Safer To Be Me Global Summit 2025

 By signing this Declaration, we:

-• Affirm that LGBTQI+ people are entitled to the full and equal enjoyment of all rights and freedoms, whether civil, political, economic, social, and cultural.
+• Affirm that LGBTQI+ people are entitled to the full and equal enjoyment of all rights and freedoms whether civil, political, economic, social or cultural

-The two-day conference at Gateshead Academy for Sport (Thu 23rd – Fri 24th) featured 45+ talks and workshops designed to provide both high-level analysis and practical tools for the “fight back.”
+The two-day conference at Gateshead Academy for Sport on 23 and 24 October featured 45 plus talks and workshops designed to provide both high-level analysis and practical tools for the fight back.

 The following organisations and information were central to the #SaferToBeMe Global Summit 2025 and offer pathways for follow-up and engagement: